Employee Handbook, Vancouver Based Employees

 There may come a time when you wish to voluntarily resign your position at New York Tech.
 There is a specific procedure in place that you must follow in order to leave New York Tech with your employment in good standing, an important factor if you decide to reapply for a position here in the future.

-You must provide a signed letter of resignation, including the effective date of your resignation, to your supervisor, with a copy to the Office of Human Resources.
-This letter should include the effective date of your resignation (the last day you will work), in accordance with the terms of set forth above in the Tenure of Employment section of this Employee Handbook.
-Upon receiving your letter, the Office of Human Resources will forward a separation clearance form to your supervisor.
+You must submit your resignation and upload a signed letter of resignation in Workday.
+This letter should include the effective date of your resignation (the last day you will work), in accordance with the terms set forth above in the Tenure of Employment section of this Employee Handbook.
+Upon receiving your resignation submission, the Office of Human Resources will forward a separation clearance form to your supervisor.
 This must be returned to the Office of Human Resources on or about your last day of employment.

 You must return any New York Tech property, including keys, library books, computer and communications equipment, identification cards, and paper and electronic documents and files to the location indicated on the separation clearance form.
-In addition, you should be sure all of your timesheets have been submitted to the payroll department so that your unused vacation time can be properly calculated.
+In addition, you should be sure all of your absences have been submitted in Workday so that your unused vacation time can be properly calculated.
 You will receive pay for any unused, accrued vacation time.
 Other types of accrued paid leave, including sick time and personal time, are not payable upon resignation.

 Position Elimination